 Other questions to ask concerning your router:

 - How many voice-over-IP phones will connect to the router?
 The more phones, the more powerful router required.

 - Will your VoIP phones have their own dedicated Internet connection?
 If not, a router with a quality of service (QoS) setting to prioritize voice traffic over regular traffic is must have.
 Without QoS you will encounter poor quality telephone calls on a regular basis.

 There are many digital office phones, soft phones, headsets and telephone adapters on the market to choose from.

 - Soft Phones – A soft phone is a software program running on your computer that looks and feels just like a real telephone.
-This requires you to purchase a headset which connects to your desktop or laptop so you can make and receive calls.
+This requires you to purchase a headset which connects to your desktop or laptop to make and receive calls.

 There are other factors to consider as well.
 If you need a new number, you will need to purchase one either from your VoIP provider.
 If you plan to use an existing number, it will need to be “ported” to your new VoIP provider.

-Considering all of these, you could be up and running in as little as a couple of days if the actions listed above area already completed.
-Converting to VoIP is a small investment which can quickly save you money and open you up to services not available from traditional telephony companies and on-premise phone equipment.
+Considering these points and knowing the choices, you can be up and running in as little as a couple of days if the actions listed above are already completed.
+Converting to VoIP is a small investment that quickly saves 35-50% on phone costs when compared to traditional wireline providers.
+The added benefit is cloud-based VoIP phone services typically provide a wealth of stand business-class features not available (or only at an extra cost) from traditional telephony companies and on premise phone equipment.

 AVOXI offers both standalone or integrated VoIP phone services.
 Talk to one of our specialist about your setup requirements.